sivahari1/FlibBook-Production/FIX_ADMIN_DASHBOARD_ERROR.md

 # Fix Admin Dashboard Error

+## 🚀 Quick Fix (2 minutes)

+1. Go to Supabase → SQL Editor
+2. Copy and run the SQL from `prisma/fix-admin-dashboard.sql`
+3. Refresh your admin dashboard
+4. Click "My Documents" - it should work now!

+---

 ## Problem
 When clicking "My Documents" in the Admin page, you get a "Something went wrong" error.